 While it is possible to go through the divorce process yourself with the help of online kits and sourcing information from the internet, performing a DIY divorce can be can be tricky.
-The laws involved can get confusing, and if things get out of hand it’s much harder to retrospectively obtain a lawyer to fix the mess than preventing it in the first
+The laws involved can get confusing, and if things get out of hand it’s much harder to retrospectively obtain a lawyer to fix the mess than preventing it in the first place.

 Steps on how to get a divorce

 - The first step in getting a divorce is separation.
 Couples must be separated for at least 12 months before they can apply for a divorce.
 If one party can’t afford to move out of the family home during this time, couples are allowed to live together in the same home and still be classified as separated.

 - Next, a divorce application form must be filled out and submitted.

 - If you are applying as a sole party, the application needs to be formally served to the other party.